Yankees vs. Tigers Player Props Betting Odds

-The New York Yankees host the Detroit Tigers at Yankee Stadium on Tuesday at 7:05 PM ET.
-Those looking to place a player prop bet can find odds on Gleyber Torres, Spencer Torkelson and others in this matchup.
+Oddsmakers have listed player props for Gleyber Torres, Spencer Torkelson and others when the New York Yankees host the Detroit Tigers at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!